 The SCL Student Essay Prize honours the memory of Sir Henry Brooke CMG, a former President of SCL and his immense contribution to the field of computers and the law.

 '“At the start of the 2010s, two billion people used the Internet, MySpace rivalled Facebook as the most popular social network, iPads did not exist and few people had swapped their trusty Nokias for iPhones.
 Peer to peer networking was seen as an existential threat to copyright industries and net neutrality was not yet the law anywhere, while cloud computing was unknown to the general population.
 The future was unpredictable.”
 What, where, how, and when will the greatest regulatory challenges for the Internet of 2030 be?
 Justify your answer with reference to existing laws, regulation, and government policy documents.'

-This competition offers students the chance to stand out from the crowd, add credibility and marketability to their profile and win access to one of the best tech law events of 2020.
+This competition offers students the chance to stand out from the crowd and add credibility and marketability to their profile.

 Who can enter

 You are eligible to enter this competition if you are a student (undergraduate, taught postgraduate, or research postgraduate) currently registered at an accredited academic institution or legal practitioner training course (e.g. to become a barrister, solicitor or advocate).